kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 1. Open Tag

-Open tag MUST be on its own line and MUST NOT be followed by a blank line.
+* MUST be on its own line
+* MUST NOT be followed by a blank line.

 #### &#10006; Incorrect